 When we began to explore all of the curricular options in the world of Early Childhood Education, we quickly fell in love with the method of learning that the Reggio Emilia region of Italy brought to the world.
 Through this philosophy, we found a way of being with children respectfully, of teaching them and guiding their experiences, that echoes the values of the Jewish tradition and that builds a strong foundation for lifelong learning, preparing children for Kindergarten and beyond!

-We were very lucky to have had thoughtful, expert help along the way!
+We were very lucky to have had such thoughtful, expert help along the way!

 Reggio and Judaism, Shared Values